 RTD Thermometers, Pt100, Thermistors, Elements

-Multi-purpose Pt100 probes, sanitary sensors, industrial probes, teflon coated, adhesive, probes for the plastics industry, precision probes, Pt100, Pt500, Pt1000 and other elements, thermistors and thermistor probes and more
+Multi-purpose RTDs, Pt100 probes, sanitary sensors, industrial probes, teflon coated, adhesive, probes for the plastics industry, precision probes, Pt100, Pt500, Pt1000 and other elements, thermistors and thermistor probes and more

 General Purpose RTD (PT100) Probe